neuroinformatics-unit/movement/docs/source/getting_started/sample_data.md

 Each file is prefixed with the name of the pose estimation software package that was used to generate it - either "DLC", "SLEAP", or "LP".

-To load one of the sample datasets into `movement`, you can use the {func}`movement.sample_data.fetch_dataset()` function:
+To load one of the sample datasets, you can use the {func}`movement.sample_data.fetch_dataset()` function:

 ```python
 ds = sample_data.fetch_dataset("DLC_two-mice.predictions.csv")
 ```
-This function loads the sample pose data into `movement` as a [movement dataset](target-dataset).
+This function loads the sample pose data as a [movement dataset](target-dataset).
 Some sample datasets may also have an associated video file (the video based on which the poses were predicted) or a single frame extracted from that video.
-These files are not directly loaded into `movement`, but their paths can be accessed as dataset attributes:
+These files are not directly loaded into the `movement` dataset, but their paths can be accessed as dataset attributes:

 ```python
 ds.frame_path